 Your motivation will also increase the more aware you are of what you have.
 For example, less than 5% of the population makes $250,000 a year or more.
 But for a 30-something year old, you're in the top 1% income earner for your age group.
 With this in mind, I would hold onto your $250,000 a year job until you can no longer take it, or until you've found something better to do.

-My main motivation now is earning enough to take care of my family and being a good role model for my son.
-I’ve never felt this much motivation before because everything I do is now no longer for me.
+My main motivation now is earning enough to take care of my family and being a good role model for my son and now daughter.
+I've never felt this much motivation before because everything I do is now no longer for me.

 Always remember your WHY.
 If you never forget, you will have all the motivation in the world.